 Use Azure storage with Azure HDInsight clusters

-To analyze data in HDInsight cluster, you can store the data either in Azure Storage, Azure Data Lake Storage Gen 1/Azure Data Lake Storage Gen 2, or a combination.
+You can store data in Azure Storage, Azure Data Lake Storage Gen 1, or Azure Data Lake Storage Gen 2.
+Or a combination of these options.
 These storage options enable you to safely delete HDInsight clusters that are used for computation without losing user data.

 In this article, you learn how Azure Storage works with HDInsight clusters.
 To learn how Data Lake Storage Gen 1 works with HDInsight clusters, see Use Azure Data Lake Storage with Azure HDInsight clusters.
 For more information about creating an HDInsight cluster, see Create Apache Hadoop clusters in HDInsight.